 Ng holds a licentiate diploma magna cum laude from the Royal Carillon School “Jef Denyn” where she studied with Geert D’hollander, a PhD from UC Berkeley where she studied with Richard Taruskin (musicology and new media), a master’s degree from the Eastman School of Music where she studied with William Porter (organ), and a bachelor’s degree from Yale University (English and music).
-She is a former special exhibit curator at the Yale University Collection of Musical Instruments, former assistant director of the Women in Music Festival and the Contemporary Organ Music Festival in Rochester, New York, author of the multimedia catalog of the Municipal Carillon Museum of Mechelen, Belgium, and currently serves on advisory boards and chair positions for the Westfield Center for Historical Keyboard Studies, the Yale University Guild of Carillonneurs, the Organ Historical Society, and the Guild of Carillonneurs in North America, and serves on the Council of the American Musicological Society.
+She is a former special exhibit curator at the Yale University Collection of Musical Instruments, former assistant director of the Women in Music Festival and the Contemporary Organ Music Festival in Rochester, New York, and author of the multimedia catalog of the Municipal Carillon Museum of Mechelen, Belgium.
+She currently serves on advisory boards and chair positions for the Westfield Center for Historical Keyboard Studies, the Yale University Guild of Carillonneurs, the Organ Historical Society, and the Guild of Carillonneurs in North America, and serves on the Council of the American Musicological Society.

 Ng’s awards include the campus-wide Henry Russel Award for exceptional research, creativity, and teaching at the University of Michigan, the Shirley Verrett Award for outstanding support of women of color in the arts, the U-M Institute for the Humanities Faculty Fellowship, the Center for World Performance Studies Faculty Fellowship, the Ronald Barnes Memorial Scholarship for Carillon Studies, the E. Power Biggs Fellowship of the Organ Historical Society, the Consortium for Faculty Diversity Fellowship, the UC Berkeley Arts Research Center Fellowship, the Westfield Center for Early Keyboard Studies paper award, and the Belgian American Educational Foundation Fellowship.